reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/alarms/assert/c8y_alarms_assert_count.md

       --progress                   Show progress bar.
 This will also disable any other verbose output --proxy string               Proxy setting, i.e. http://10.0.0.1:8080 -r, --raw                        Show raw response.
-This mode will force output=json and view=off --select stringArray         Comma separated list of properties to return. wildcards and globstar accepted, i.e. --select 'id,name,type,**.serialNumber'
+This mode will force output=json and view=off --retries int                Max number of attempts when a failed http call is encountered (default 3) --select stringArray         Comma separated list of properties to return. wildcards and globstar accepted, i.e. --select 'id,name,type,**.serialNumber'
       --session string             Session configuration
       --sessionMode string         Override default session mode for a single command which would normally be disabled